White House unveils $2 trillion infrastructure and climate plan, setting up giant battle over size and cost of government

 Rep. Debbie Dingell (D-Mich.), who has been working to bring the different parties together on a compromise to cut carbon emissions from cars and trucks, said in an interview this week that funding charging stations and better transmission lines will be key.
 “People aren’t going to buy electric vehicles until we have the charging infrastructure and the electricity grid to support it,” she said.

-In an effort to transition fossil fuel workers to other jobs, Biden’s plan devotes $16 billion to employing Americans to plug abandoned oil and gas wells and restore land that has been used for coal, hardrock and uranium mining.
+In an effort to transition fossil fuel workers to other jobs, Biden’s plan devotes $16 billion to employing Americans to plug abandoned oil and gas wells and restore land that has been used for coal, hard-rock and uranium mining.
 In his news conference last week, the president said the workers would earn as much money sealing these wells as they would drilling them.
 Another $10 billion would fund the establishment of a new Civilian Climate Corps, which would employ people to restore landscapes and help prepare communities for global warming’s damaging effects.

 The president will also ask Congress to provide $45 billion to replace the remaining lead pipes across the country, while reducing lead exposure in 400,000 schools and child-care facilities.
 Another $56 billion would go to grants and low-interest loans so state, local and tribal governments can upgrade aging water systems, while $10 billion would be spent on addressing polyfluoroalkyl and perfluoroalkyl (PFAS) chemicals that have contaminated drinking-water supplies across the country.